All students in the Middle College study a range of core subjects. These subjects are based on the Australian

 Students at Victory are able to undertake VET courses in partnership with outside RTOs such as TAFE.
 Students can access these courses through the TAFE at Schools Program.
-Victory College currently offers Cert.
-II in Hospitality, Certificate I and II in Automotive, and Certificate III in Business.
+Victory College currently offers Certificate I and II in Hospitality, Certificate I and II in Automotive, and Certificate III in Business.

 SATs allow students to work for an employer and train towards a recognised qualification under contract of training while completing their school studies.
 Students whose SAT is not completed by the time they finish Year 12 may convert to a full-time or part-time apprenticeship or traineeship.